Appearance & Reality > The Lord Jesus Christ > Strong and weak

 10 Therefore I am well content with weaknesses, with insults, with distresses, with persecutions, with difficulties, for Christ’s sake; for when I am weak, then I am strong.

-Paul said, “When I am weak, then I am strong” and he would be content with weaknesses, for God’s power is perfected in weakness.
-This weakness has to do with the recognition of our own limitations and helplessness, our inability to live out the will of God in our own strength, especially in times of difficulties.
-With this sense of weakness in ourselves, we turn to God in faith and rely upon Him and become strong in Him.
+Paul was content with his weaknesses, for he knew that God’s power is perfected in weakness.
+Paul recognised his own limitations and helplessness, his inability to live out the will of God in his own strength, especially in times of difficulties.
+With this sense of weakness in himself, he turned to God in faith, relied upon Him and became strong in Him.
+That is why Paul could say: “When I am weak, then I am strong”.

 True strength goes together with meekness and gentleness.
 He who is truly strong is meek and gentle, and he who is truly meek and gentle is truly strong.
-Such a person will know how to take his stand and to be firm whenever needful.
-In the Lord Jesus we find the perfect example.
+Such a person will know how and when to take his stand and be firm.
+He is strong and uncompromising in the truth.
+He has convictions and does not give way to fear.
+We find the perfect example of this in the Lord Jesus.

-We can be truly strong only in the Lord and in submission to His perfect will.
-If we learn to truly and deeply depend on the Lord, then though we may appear weak, we know it is strength indeed in His kingdom.
+The Lord wants us to be truly strong.
+But we can be truly strong only in the Lord and only when we submit to His perfect will.
+If we learn to truly and deeply depend on the Lord, then, though we may appear weak, we are in reality strong.

 Copyright